A quantitative second order estimate for (weighted) $p$-harmonic functions in manifolds under curvature-dimension condition: Introduction

-Finally, we also notice that,the Cheng-Yau gradient estimate \eqref{cyg} was generalized to positive harmonic functions $w$ in Alexandrov space with curvature bounded below by Zhang-Zhu in \cite{zz12}, where the authors showed $|\nb \ln w|^2 \in W^{1,2}_\loc(\Omega)$ as a key step.
-In metric measure space satisfying curvature-dimension condition $RCD(\kz, N)$ in the sense of the Bakry-Emery or the Ambrosio-Gigli, the Cheng-Yau gradient estimate was also established by Jiang in \cite{j} for positive harmonic functions $w$; very recently, Gigli-Violo in \cite{gv21} established $|\nb \ln w|^{\bz/2} \in W^{1,2}_\loc(\Omega)$ under $RCD(0,N)$ spaces if $\bz>\frac{N-2}{N-1}$.
-However, when $ p\ne 2$, it remains open to prove the Cheng-Yau type gradient estimates for positive $p$-harmonic functions in Alexandrov spaces and also metric measure spaces under curvature-dimension condition $RCD (\kz,N)$ in the sense of Bakry-Emery or Ambrosio-Gigli.
+Finally, we also notice that the Cheng-Yau gradient estimate \eqref{cyg} was generalized to positive harmonic functions $w$ in Alexandrov spaces with curvature bounded from below by Zhang-Zhu in \cite{zz12}, where the authors showed $|\nb \ln w|^2 \in W^{1,2}_\loc(\Omega)$ as a key step. {Furthermore, one could study the regularity of $p$-harmonic functions in more general metric measure spaces.
+In these spaces, a natural generalization of the (weighted) Ricci curvature bound is the curvature-dimension condition $RCD(\kz, N)$ in the sense of Bakry-\'{E}mery or Ambrosio-Gigli-Savar\'{e}.
+The two senses turned out to be equivalent by the work of Erbar-Kuwada-Sturm \cite{eks15} (in the finite dimensional case) and Ambrosio-Gigli-Savar\'{e} \cite{ags15} and the spaces satisfying one of the two equivalent conditions are known as $RCD(\kz, N)$ spaces.} Some progress was made in $RCD(\kz, N)$ spaces.
+The Cheng-Yau gradient estimate was established by Jiang in \cite{j} for positive harmonic functions $w$ in $RCD(\kz, N)$ spaces; recently, Gigli-Violo in \cite{gv21} established $|\nb \ln w|^{\bz/2} \in W^{1,2}_\loc(\Omega)$ under $RCD(0,N)$ spaces if $\bz>\frac{N-2}{N-1}$.
+However, when $ p\ne 2$, it remains open to prove the Cheng-Yau type gradient estimates for positive $p$-harmonic functions in Alexandrov spaces and also $RCD (\kz,N)$ spaces.